Mu-Nirvana/jenkins-cloud-create/README.md

 location        = "<CLOUD_REGION>"
 app_name        = "<APPLICATION_NAME>"
 ```
+Optional: `acr_admin = true` can be added to create an admin account for the container registry

 Note: `app_name` will be used as the prefix for Azure cloud resources

 2. Run `terraform init` in [src/azure](src/azure) to initialize terraform